The Senior Colloquium is required for concentrators.

 In the Senior Colloquium, concentrators workshop their thesis for clarity and improvement and also practice becoming conversant about their research by contextualizing their work alongside pertinent contemporary issues and news stories.
 Workshopping the theses of each student as a group, guided by a member of the core faculty, gives all concentrators a deeper and more nuanced understanding of the field of African American Studies.

 The format of the Colloquium is a gesture towards modeling the sort of fruitful exchanges and convened conversations that African American Studies concentrators can bring with them as they leave the University to enter new workplaces, campuses and neighborhoods in which race continues to be a salient and unequal force.
-AAS concentrators graduate from Princeton as people who can not only manage difference but can live with difference as a value in their lives.
+AAS concentrators graduate from Princeton as people who can not only manage differences but can live with differences as a value in their lives.
 AAS concentrators leave Princeton with a common commitment to social change.

 - $300/term stipend